aayan-shaikh/Kolibri-Web-Designs/README.md

 npm run dev
-Starts a development server with Parcel, serving src/index.html and src/ru/index.html.
+Starts Parcel’s dev server for src/index.html and src/ru/index.html.

 npm run build
-Builds the project for production, optimizing assets and copying sitemap.xml to dist/ and dist/ru/.
+Builds optimized assets, copies sitemaps to dist/ and dist/ru/.

-🧰 Technologies
+🧰 Tech Stack
+Kolibri’s toolkit is as nimble as a hummingbird’s beak:

-Parcel: Zero-config bundler for fast development and production builds.
+Parcel: Zero-config bundler for speedy builds.
-SCSS: Preprocessed CSS for modular and maintainable styles.
+Sass: SCSS for modular, colorful styles.
-Bootstrap Icons: Lightweight icon library for UI elements.
+Bootstrap Icons: Lightweight icons for UI flair.
-SVGO: SVG optimization for performance.
+SVGO: Optimizes SVGs for feather-light assets.
-Sass: CSS preprocessor for enhanced styling.
+HTML/JavaScript: The nectar holding it all together.

 🤝 Contributing
-Contributions are welcome!
-To contribute:
+Want to help Kolibri soar higher?
+Contributions are as welcome as a hummingbird to a flower garden! 🌸

-Fork the repository.
+🍴 Fork the repo.
-Create a feature branch (git checkout -b feature/your-feature).
+🌿 Create a branch: git checkout -b feature/hummingbird-tweak.
-Commit your changes (git commit -m 'Add your feature').
+🐦 Commit changes: git commit -m 'Added sparkly new feature'.
-Push to the branch (git push origin feature/your-feature).
+🚀 Push: git push origin feature/hummingbird-tweak.
-Open a Pull Request.
+📬 Open a Pull Request.

-Please ensure your code follows the project’s style guidelines and includes tests where applicable.
+Please keep code as clean as a hummingbird’s feathers and follow our style guide.
+👨‍💻 About the Creator
+Hi, I’m Aayan Shaikh, the brain behind Kolibri’s buzzing designs!
+I’m passionate about crafting websites that flit into users’ hearts.
+Reach out to me:

+📧 Email: aayan@aayanshaikh.com
+📞 Phone: +91 9767596361
+🌐 GitHub: aayanshaikh

+Got a project?
+Let’s make it hum together!
 📄 License
-This project is licensed under the ISC License.
+Kolibri Web Designs is licensed under the ISC License.
+Feel free to use, modify, and share—just don’t clip our wings! 🐦

-Kolibri Web Designs © 2025 | Crafted with 🌱 by the Kolibri team.```
+Kolibri Web Designs © 2025 | Built with 💚 by Aayan Shaikh.
+Let’s flit to new digital heights!